 But lo and behold, the policy leaves room for interpretation such that virulent anti-choice–and I would argue anti-family–organizations such as Focus get to air their messages.
 Terkel quotes Alex Jones, director of the Joan

-Shorenstein Center on the Press, Politics and Public Policy at Harvard, as saying:
+Shorenstein Center on the Press, Politics and Public Policy at Harvard,

 The rules are exactly what the owner of the news medium wants them to be, and they are not rules, they are simply choices.